iameli/thomas-jonathan-fullstack-capstone/README.md

 Raid.io is a handy way to find, apply, create, and manage your FFXIV raid teams.
 You can get rid of all those messy google docs and spreadsheets and manage your team from a single application.

-Streamlines the process of finding other players to join up with for raids.
+It streamlines the process of finding other players to join up with for raids.
 Currently there is no central hub for the hundreds of thousands of active players to do this.

-Our MVP is targeted specifically at FFIV players but in the future is easily expandable to a wide variety of MMOs.
+Our MVP is targeted specifically at FFXIV players but in the future is easily expandable to a wide variety of MMOs.

 ## Design and Screengrabs